carpentries-incubator/docker-introduction/_episodes/03-running-containers.md

 ~~~
 {: .output}

 What just happened?
-The `hello-world` container is set up to run an action by default -
-namely to print this message.
 When we use the `docker run` command, Docker:

 | 1.
 Starts a Running Container | 2.
 Performs Default Action | 3.
 Shuts Down the Container
 | --------------------|-----------------|----------------|